sagittaracc/suql-lap/README.md

 # suql-lap

-SuQL Lap is a SuQL query runner.
+SuQL Lap is a database management system that support SuQL.